Research

 • D’Apice, Hannah K. and Patricia Bromley.
 2023.
 “Climate change discourse in US history textbooks from California and Texas.”
 Environmental Education Research, 1–22. https://doi.org/10.1080/13504622.2023.2206595

 • Cole, Kendall, Hannah K. D’Apice, Abigail J. Kahn, Eujin Park, and OiYan Poon.
 2024.
 “Sustaining and building on diversity and equity efforts: A moral imperative in higher education post-SFFA.”
-Forthcoming with the Stanford Graduate School of Education Public Scholarship Collaborative.
+Stanford Graduate School of Education Public Scholarship Collaborative.
 [Note: Authors contributed equally and are listed in alphabetical order.]